If you want a simple, all in one place to build diversified wealth then Raiz is a great option

 I've been using Raiz since early 2016.
 I remember when because I joined about a week before my son was born.
 It wasn't until I was killing time in the hospital after he was born that I finally had a real look into it.

-The Raiz app was colourful, simple and wasn't like any broker or stock market tool I'd used before.
+The Raiz app was colourful, and simple and wasn't like any broker or stock market tool I'd used before.

-From there I got a bit more focused with it, started to drop large amounts and a few years later I used the balance to help pay for a property which was a great feeling.
+From there I got a bit more focused on it, started to drop large amounts and a few years later I used the balance to help pay for a property which was a great feeling.

 Raiz review: My Verdict

 The very first Australia investing app is one I highly regard and recommend to those interested in simple, uncomplicated investing.

 - Need little money to start with